Waiting List information last updated on 7/14/14

 The wait for Public and Multi-Family Housing programs can range from around six months to nearly three years, depending upon your bedroom size and your location preference.
 For more detailed information, see the table below.

-The wait for one-bedroom units at Firwood is usually pretty short.
+The wait for one-bedroom units at Firwood is usually a few months, but can be longer.
 The wait for a two-bedroom unit at Firwood can be much longer because there are only a few of them at this complex.

 |Location||Now Serving Applications From:|